Sundre Camping: Everything you need to know + hidden sites

 sundre_hotels

-Love it when a pool is all light, bright and airy, not wedged in the basement.
-Obvs the pool at Mountain View Inn and Suites is above ground.
+I love it when a pool is light, bright, and airy, not wedged in the basement.
+Obviously, the pool at Mountain View Inn and Suites is above ground.

 Where to eat in Sundre

-Kodiak is a real deal, western cafe where bacon is cut direct from the slab and a wall of 70’s album covers reassures you your patronage isn’t wasted on flashy decor.
-Nope, their focus is on honest-to-goodness comfort food such as classic Alberta beef roasted in house, natch.
+Kodiak is a real deal Western cafe where bacon is cut direct from the slab.
+A wall of 70s album covers reassures you your patronage isn’t wasted on flashy decor.
+Nope, their focus is on honest-to-goodness comfort food, such as classic Alberta beef roasted in house, natch.

 sundre restaurants